 - for Mass

 - in exchange for provisions.

 Click on images of the San Fernando Mission wine cellar to view them full-size.

 The grapevines were interspersed with olive trees that acted as natural trellises.

 The first wine style in Los Angeles was called “Angelica.”
 (Named after Los Angeles) The priests took Mission grapes and added sugar to make the wine taste more like sherry.
 It was used as altar wine or as an apéritif.
 Angelica is not readily available anymore but can be purchased as Ancient Angelica from the Galleano Winery in Cucamonga Valley.

-Sangria, popular in Spain, wasn’t served in California except to foreign visitors to make them feel more at home.
+Sangria, popular in Spain, wasn’t served in California except for foreign visitors to make them feel more at home.
 Spain eventually lost California to Mexico.
-The Mexicans didn’t want immigrants to come in from the U.S. Instead, they invited Catholics from Europe who were loyal to Mexico, particularly, the French.
+The Mexican residents didn’t want immigrants to come in from the U.S. Instead, they invited Catholics from Europe who were loyal to Mexico, particularly, the French.

 After the civil war, most wine production in California shifted to Northern California.

 The San Antonio Winery was founded in 1917 on Lamar Street by Santo Cambianica, who had immigrated from Berzo San Fermo, Italy.
 It survived Prohibition having been granted permission to make wines for sacramental and ceremonial purposes.
 It’s the oldest producing winery in Los Angeles and has been in business for over 100 years.